 Our client discovered his family owned a property in a radial city that was never built.
 We decided to build structures there.
 No roads exist to the uncleared site.
 To visit, you must walk in.

-A path leads through the forest to a space glowing and obscured - a good place to hang out and be with nature.
-Even in the middle of the night, when the moon lights our elevated wooden platforms.
+A path leads through the forest to a space glowing and obscured - a good place to hang out and be with nature, even in the middle of the night, when the moon lights the elevated wooden platforms.

-On a dramatically sloped site, we are creating Equestrian architecture that embodies a civic gesture and enables diverse relationships and experiences between humans, plants, and animals.
+On a dramatically sloped site, we are creating Equestrian buildings and functional landscapes that encourage positive relationships between humans, plants, and animals.

 EQUS is a nonprofit organization focused on encouraging personal growth and education for at-risk youth through involvement with horses and the sport of polo.

-In phase three of an ongoing project with our client, we add donor gardens and a new equestrian center that’s designed to host an events hall, flexible classrooms, and horse stalls.
+In phase three of an ongoing project with EQUS, we designed donor gardens and a new equestrian center event space, flexible classrooms and horse stalls.

 This Morgan Avenue site will be a private event space and botanical garden that features 10,000 square feet of interior and exterior space equipped with flexible accommodations for hosting special events.